Do It Again, Lord

 But you did not waver, O Lord.
 You did not waver.
 After your Son lay three days in a dark hole, you rolled the rock and rumbled the earth and turned the darkest Friday into the brightest Sunday.
 Do it again, Lord.
 Grant us a September Easter.

-We thank you, dear Father, for these hours of unity.
-Disaster has done what discussions could not.
-Doctrinal fences have fallen.
-Republicans are standing with Democrats.
-Skin colors have been covered by the ash of burning buildings.
-We thank you for these hours of unity.
+We thank you, dear Father, for those hours of unity.
+Disaster did what discussions could not.
+Doctrinal fences fell.
+Republicans stood with Democrats.
+Skin colors were covered by the ash of burning buildings.
+We thank you for those hours of unity.